uu-python/participants/Misha.md

-Hi, my name is Misha
+Hi, my name is Misha, I'm a PhD student